DUI Consequences for a Pilot

 If so, you will receive a letter explaining that your medical certification has not been denied; however, if no reply is received within 60 days from the date of the letter, the Manager for the Aerospace Medical Certification Division will refer your case for legal enforcement action or deny your application in accordance with Title 14 of the Code of Federal Regulations (CFRs), Section 67.413.

 It is your responsibility to provide the medical data necessary to determine eligibility for medical certification.
-No consideration can be given for issuance until all requested information is received in its entirety.
+No consideration can be given for issuance until all requested information is received.

 In many of these cases, the airman will give a negative answer to Item 18-V or 18-W, even though the pilot has previously disclosed to the FAA an arrest or conviction for DUI or a history of an administrative action involving offenses which resulted in the denial, suspension, cancellation, or revocation of driving privileges or which resulted in attendance at an educational or a rehabilitation program.